despicablehorror/despicablehorror/README.md

 ❤︎

-- DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN 【 doubles dni 】.
-I also go by Clef, Alto or Wren if close :3
+- DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN 【 doubles dni 】LELELELE

-- ADHD and autistic so iwc
+- ADHD and autistic so iwc blehh I like talking

 - I will always ask if you have any interests in SCP, if we've just met.